Most frequent questions and answers

 Coaching is NOT psychotherapy and should not be used as a substitute for psychotherapy.
 The Peace Catcher does not provide any type of psychological assessments, diagnosis or medical advice.
 Broadly speaking, psychotherapists are trained to help people with mental illnesses.
 They may focus on past traumas to change self-destructive habits, improve relationships and work through painful feelings to resolve past issues.
 A life coach does not diagnose a client.
 Instead, a coach is focused on present or future actions and results to achieve a desirable outcome.
 This involves clarifying goals, identifying obstacles and addressing problematic behaviors.
 While there are overlaps in both disciplines, coaching and psychotherapy are distinct modalities.
 Having said that, coaching can be a beneficial addition to clients who are already undergoing psychotherapy and seeking progress in terms of personal or professional goals.

 Therapeutic art coaching is a niche practice within the field of coaching that borrows certain elements from art therapy.
 Typically, art therapy is administered by a licensed art therapist, whereas therapeutic art coaching is conducted by a certified life coach.
 Both modalities use art making, such as drawing, painting and sculpture as a conduit to explore the unconscious mind, and to promote personal meaning, emotional reparation and conflict resolution.
-At The Peace Catcher, our therapeutic art sessions are based on coaching fundamentals and supplemented by art therapy methods.
+At The Peace Catcher, therapeutic art sessions are based on coaching fundamentals and supplemented by art therapy methods.

 Absolutely!
 Online coaching can be just as productive as a conversation in-person.
 It allows clients greater scheduling flexibility and convenience.
 This is ideal for busy individuals or frequent travelers, who do not have time to head to a physical office.
 Some clients feel more at ease in the privacy of their homes.
-So far, our clients have not expressed disappointment with an online session versus an in-person session.
+So far, my clients have not expressed disappointment with an online session versus an in-person session.